nathaliefil/uroboros/documentation/Functions.md

 Functions
 =====================

 In Uroboros name of function is insensitive to case size.
-Some function may also have many alternative names: for example function Average can be called as "average", "avg" or "mean".
+Some function may also have alternative names: for example function Average can be called as "average", "avg" or "mean".

 ---